Victor Albisu is Opening a Taco Bamba in Ballston

 But then came the pandemic.
 So for now, he’s holding the eggs and pivoting to tacos—which, for fans of his acclaimed Taco Bamba chainlet, is plenty cause for celebration.
 He’s even got some new creations up his sleeve, including a Peruvian chicken taco that pays homage to El Pollo Rico, the beloved chicken joint (a local institution) just down the street.

-Another option, sure to get veggie lovers fired up: the Salim Abu Aziz, which promises shawarma-spiced zucchini, poblano peppers, burnt eggplant ricotta and chipotle yogurt in warm pita.
+Another option, sure to get veggie lovers fired up: the Salim Abu Aziz, which promises shawarma-spiced zucchini, burnt eggplant, sumac onion, grilled halloumi and chipotle yogurt in warm pita.

-The menu will also feature fried chicken tortas and “Wake and Bake” chilaquiles with fried eggs and pork belly (okay, there will be some eggs), as well as street corn, served off the cob with popcorn.
+The menu will also feature a fried chicken torta and “Shake and Bake” chilaquiles with fried eggs and pork belly (okay, there will be some eggs), as well as street corn, served off the cob with popcorn.

 From the bar, look for margaritas, palomas and micheladas, courtesy of beverage director Amin Seddiq, plus honeydew punch and rosé sangria.